bwhmather/python-validation/README.rst

 for email addresses and domain names.

 Functions are fairly strict by default.

-Designed to be mixed with normal python code to perform more complex validation
+Intended to be mixed with normal python code to perform more complex validation.
+As an example, the library provides no tools to assert that to values are mutually exclusive as this requirement is much more clearly expressed with a simple ``if`` block.

+Basic support for validating simple data-structures is implemented.

 What `validation` does not:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This is not a schema definition language.
+The ``validation`` library is not a schema definition language.
+Validation functions and closures are not designed to be introspectable, and
-Not introspectable.
-Designed to be used imperatively and inline.
+are expected to be used inline.

-It is not intended for validating serialized data/json.
+It is not intended for validating serialized, or partially serialized data.
-It does, however, provide some help validating structured and unstructured
-dictionaries, as well as other data-structures.
+While there is some support for validating structured dictionaries, it does not
+extend to handling any of the many ways to represent a sum types in json.
+More complicated data-structures should generally be represented as classes,
+and validation pushed to the constructors.

-It does not perform sanitization.
+Finally, the ``validation`` library does not perform any kind of sanitization.
-The point of this library is to catch mistakes, not paper over them
+Its purpose is to catch mistakes, not paper over them.
+Values passed in to the library will not be modified.

 Compatibility